rdouda/Coursera/JavaScript Programming Essentials/Week 4/Develop an Application to Fetch Health Articles using XMLHttpRequest/README.md

-In a local development environment, when you are accessing files using the file:// protocol, the Same Origin Policy is applied strictly, and you may encounter these issues.
+In a local development environment, when you are accessing files using the file:// protocol, Origin Policy is applied strictly, and you may encounter these issues.
 To resolve this, consider using a local server or a development server to serve your files.

 You can use Node.js: